MicrosoftDocs/win32/desktop-src/FileIO/file-management.md

 ---
-Description: 'A file object provides a representation of a resource (either a physical device or a resource located on a physical device) that can be managed by the I/O system.' ms.assetid: 'cf4e69b9-86dd-43a4-9011-6209fc65f550'
+Description: A file object provides a representation of a resource (either a physical device or a resource located on a physical device) that can be managed by the I/O system. ms.assetid: cf4e69b9-86dd-43a4-9011-6209fc65f550
 title: File Management
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Management